mxious/back/README.md

 Requirements
 ===============
 PHP 5 or HHVM (we use HHVM in production)
-Short tags = No (from longing-lion forwards or Alphasquare 2.0 alpha) MySQL
+Short tags = No (from longing-lion forwards or Mxious 2.0 alpha) MySQL

 Social
 ===============
-Check out the website `alphasquare.us` for social discussion of the code.
+Check out the website `Mxious.us` for social discussion of the code.

 Warning
 ===============